hybrasyl/server/README.md

 `service hybrasyl start`

-To start the server on OSX or GNU/Linux for debugging and testing, you can run `dotnet run` from the `hybrasyl` directory (e.g. where `Hybrasyl.csproj` lives.
+To start the server on OSX or Linux for debugging and testing, you can run `dotnet run` from the `hybrasyl` directory (e.g. where `Hybrasyl.csproj` lives.

 ## Compiling the Game Server